KFCO: Alternative (2014)

-Classic hip-hop (2014-2018)
+Classic hip-hop (2014–2018)

 Just nine months after flipping to "X", on December 24, 2014, at 2:45 p.m., after playing "Cigarette Daydreams" by Cage the Elephant, KXDE began a 15-minute stunt with a loop of "Ludacrismas" by Ludacris.
 At 3 p.m., KXDE flipped to classic hip-hop, branded as "Fly 107.1", launching with a brief mixshow of all-Run-D.M.C. songs, followed by "Candy Shop" by 50 Cent.

 Four weeks later, on January 16, 2015, KXDE, likely due to trademark infringement problems with the SiriusXM webcast "Sirius XM Fly", rebranded as "Flo 107.1".
 On January 27, 2015, KXDE changed their call letters to KFCO.
 By the fall of 2016, KFCO began adding more recent music; by the summer of 2017, KFCO began evolving to Rhythmic CHR with the addition of currents and re-currents, though the station retained a heavy classic hip-hop lean.

-Rhythmic Top 40 (2018-2020)
+Rhythmic Top 40 (2018–2020)

 By June 2018, KFCO shifted completely to a current-based Rhythmic.

-Top 40 (2020-2021)
+Top 40 (2020–2021)

 On May 22, 2020, at 3 p.m., KFCO flipped back to Top 40/CHR, and revived the “Hot 107.1” branding.
 The new direction had a Rhythmic lean, but featured more uptempo Rhythmic and Dance pop currents to distinguish KFCO from Mainstream rival KPTT and Rhythmic rival KQKS.

-Classic hip-hop (2021-present)
+Classic hip-hop (2021–2024)

 At 5 p.m. on August 10, 2021, just 16 months after the relaunch of "Hot", the station began stunting again, this time airing a loop of teasers of potential formats as "Flip 107.1”, while promoting a format change to take place at 7 a.m. on August 12.
-At that time, KFCO flipped back to rhythmic CHR and the “Flo 107.1” moniker.
+At that time, KFCO flipped back to rhythmic CHR and the “Flo 107.1” moniker, with "Nuthin' But a 'G' Thang" by Dr. Dre being the first song played.
 The station’s second go-around with the format included a heavy emphasis on classic hip hop/R&B music, along with some currents and recurrents.
-On April 14, 2022, KFCO shifted to classic hip hop while retaining the "Flo 107.1" branding.
-It now positions itself as "Back N Tha Day”.
+On April 14, 2022, KFCO shifted back to classic hip hop while retaining the "Flo 107.1" branding, and positioned itself as "Back N Tha Day”.

+Christian hip hop (since 2024)

+On December 22, 2023, Max Media announced they would sell KFCO and KJHM to Pillar of Fire, owner of KPOF, for $7.775 million.
+The sale was completed on April 1, 2024; on April 4, KFCO flipped to Christian hip hop, branded as "Kingdom 107.1", and requested the new call sign KNDM-FM.
+On April 19, the station dropped the Kingdom branding and rebranded as simply KFCO 107.1; Fort Myers, Florida station WJYO holds trademarks related to "Kingdom" in relation to Christian radio.
+After three months of branding under the KFCO call letters, the station changed to "The New Flo 107.1" on July 25.